- Primary publisher

 - Scholastic New Zealand

-Margaret Beames is a children's author whose imaginative narratives draw young readers into worlds of drama and suspense.
-A prolific writer, Beames has published forty books for children since her first, The Greenstone Summer, in 1977.
-Several titles have been published in Australia and the UK.
-She won the Picture Book and Children's Choice categories at the 2001 New Zealand Post Children's Book Awards, and, since 1987, has been a finalist several times in the same awards.
-Beames has also written drama for stage and radio.
+Margaret Beames was a children's author whose imaginative narratives continue to draw young readers into worlds of drama and suspense.
+A prolific writer, Beames published forty books for children since her first, The Greenstone Summer, in 1977.
+Several titles were published in Australia and the UK.
+She won the Picture Book and Children's Choice categories at the 2001 New Zealand Post Children's Book Awards, and, since 1987, was a finalist several times in the same awards.
+Beames also wrote drama for stage and radio.

-Beames, Margaret (1935 –) is a children's writer whose rich imaginative narratives draw her young readers into worlds of drama and suspense.
+Beames, Margaret (1935–2016) was a children's writer whose rich imaginative narratives drew her young readers into worlds of drama and suspense.

 Storm was published in 1999.
 ‘Nine to twelve year olds will want to read this all in one go — great torch-under-the-blankets stuff.’
 Outlanders was published the following year.

-Beames has also written drama for stage and radio, and, with Karen Scotson, published a book for adults, Karen: Her Fight Against Leukemia (1988).
+Beames also wrote drama for stage and radio, and, with Karen Scotson, published a book for adults, Karen: Her Fight Against Leukemia (1988).